-From the executive summary of a 2009 evaluation of Nordita by an international panel of experts.
-Council of Ministers (www.norden.org).
+During the over 50 years since its establishment, Nordita has been of great importance for theoretical physics in the Nordic countries.
+It has strengthened ties between Nordic scientists, provided training for young physicists, and served as a conduit for international collaborations.
+During most of its history, Nordita was financed by and organized directly under the Nordic Council of Ministers (www.norden.org).
 It was located next to the Niels Bohr Institute and closely integrated into the research environment in Copenhagen.
 Following policy changes at the Nordic Council of Ministers, Nordita was relocated in 2007 to Stockholm, Sweden, where it is jointly hosted by the KTH Royal Institute of Technology and Stockholm University.
 The new arrangement has resulted in a fruitful exchange with researchers at the local universities while at the same time maintaining the financial and intellectual independence of Nordita.

 When Nordita moved to Stockholm in January 2007, a building on the campus of the AlbaNova University Centre was placed at its disposal.
 Being in a separate building bolsters the separate identity of Nordita and contributes to its independence.
 The Institute has, however, already outgrown its building and expanded into a neighboring house of a similar construction.
-Longterm housing plans at the host universities include substantial new construction in an area immediately to the north of the AlbaNova centre.
+Long-term housing plans at the host universities include substantial new construction in an area immediately to the north of the AlbaNova centre.
 Future housing for Nordita is included in those plans and is expected to be ready for use in 2018.